frconor-ebook/meditations/README.md

 ## Quick Workflow Steps

-These steps provide a faster way to execute the main workflow, combining steps 2, 3, and 4 into a single script.
+These steps provide a faster way to execute the *Detailed Workflow* section below, combining steps 2, 3, and 4 into a single script.

 **Step 1: Download and Prepare Input Files**